MicrosoftDocs/windows-insider/wip/at-home/troubleshooting.md

 ## Recovering your device

-If an issue is preventing you from getting update or using your device and these didn't help, you have a few options for recovering it.
+If an issue is preventing you from getting updates or using your device, you have a few options for recovering it.

 > [!NOTE]
 > Before reinstalling or rolling back on your device, make sure you've backed up all of your important files.